 While controversy may be part of Marilyn’s appeal, she would soon have been forgotten if not for her intelligence and talent.
 It may be too soon to judge if Kim Kardashian can achieve the same lasting cultural impact, or if she – like many others, once touted as ‘the new Marilyn’, will be remembered instead as a minor celebrity, frozen in time.

-Pamela Clarke Keogh, author of Are You a Jackie or a Marilyn?, offers her thoughts on how these two iconic women might have fared in today’s world of reality TV and social networks…
+Pamela Keogh Clarke, author of Are You a Jackie or a Marilyn?, offers her thoughts on how these two iconic women might have fared in today’s world of reality TV and social networks…

 “Jackie would have loved Facebook for the JFK Library, and would have used it to keep in touch while also keeping everyone at bay.
 And she would have shopped, absolutely, at sites like Net-a-Porter, Gilt, Chanel.
 But her email address would be like the nuclear code, probably three people would have had her email address.